ihasanazimi/Ebcom/README.md

 The android app lets you:

-- Display a list of restaurants images android information around the user's location.
 - It supports Android 6 and above.
 - Completely ad-free.
 - Possibility to cache images locally for offline reading.